kariemoorman/kariemoorman.github.io/about.md

 <div class='manual-grid'>
 <div class="manual-content h-min item3">
 <div class="manual-subtitle">Metaphor & Framing</div>
-<div class='img big'><a href="https://epluribusunumjcom2010.wordpress.com/cartoons/" target="_blank">
+<div class='img big'><a href="https://sisu.ut.ee/sites/default/files/proovin/files/moorman.pdf" target="_blank">
 <img id='framing'></a></div>
-<div><p>This project uses both corpus-based and experimental methods to explore how metaphor and grammar can influence attitudes and reasoning about immigrants and immigration policy in the United States.
+<div><p>This <a href='https://sisu.ut.ee/sites/default/files/proovin/files/moorman.pdf'>project</a> uses both corpus-based and experimental methods to explore how metaphor and grammar can influence attitudes and reasoning about immigrants and immigration policy in the United States.
 Of interest is force dynamics in metaphoric framing, and understanding how shifts in the force-dynamic construal of a target concept (e.g., "immigrants are flooding over the border" vs. "immigrants are trickling over the border") lead to shifts in attitudes and reasoning about that target concept (e.g., sentiment towards immigrants and access to socio-economic resources).</p></div>
 </div>